MUSAM

 Development of phase-field models for fracture for visco-elastic, hyper-elastic, anisotropic polycrystalline materials and laminates, in statics and dynamics.

-Molecular dynamics simulation of fracture in Silicon and Graphene; coupling of molecular dynamics and finite elements; global-local approaches for fracture in composites; model order reduction techniques and reduced order models for PDEs.
+Molecular dynamics simulation of fracture in Silicon and Graphene; coupling of molecular dynamics and finite elements; global-local approaches for fracture in composites.

 MD